For overall facial geometry

 But here's where it gets interesting: AI isn't just more consistent, it's also more comprehensive.
 While human raters focus heavily on obvious features like symmetry and clear skin, AI systems can detect subtle mathematical relationships that humans miss entirely.
 Facial width-to-height ratios, precise canthal tilt measurements, and golden ratio proportions all factor into AI scoring in ways that crowd-sourced platforms simply cannot match.
 Our looksmaxxing test uses these mathematical principles to give you specific, actionable feedback instead of just a number.

 The speed advantage alone makes AI superior for self-improvement.
 Instead of waiting hours or days for enough human raters to see your photo, AI analysis happens instantly.
 This means you can test multiple photos, different angles, or track changes from day to day without the delays that make human platforms useless for optimization.
-I tested this by submitting 50 photos to both system types - AI gave me complete feedback in under 5 minutes total, while human platforms took an average of 18 hours and often never reached statistical significance.
+AI analysis completes in seconds; human-rater platforms typically take hours to days, and frequently never accumulate enough raters for statistical confidence.

 Quick win